Prepare for a Job Interview

 - Be energetic.

-- 1Wear a suit that is predominately a solid color in the colors of Navy Blue, Black or Dark Grey for these colors will be easy on the eyes for the interviewer for suits with bright colors will tend to distract the interviewer.
+- 1Suits with bright colors will tend to distract the interviewer.
+Add a splash of color with a unique tie, rather than a purple suit.Wear a suit that is predominately a solid color - Navy Blue, Black or Dark Grey for these colors will be easy on the eyes for the interviewer.

-- 2Pick a long sleeved shirt preferably to wear under the suit either white or that at least a color that will complement the suit.
+- 2Pick a long sleeved shirt preferably to wear under the suit either white or a color that will complement the suit.

 - 3Choose a belt to wear that will coordinate with the suit in full (for example do not wear a brown belt with a black suit)

-- 4Wear dark socks along with you suit for bright socks will also grab the interviewers' attention from the whole interview process
+- 4Wear dark socks along with you suit for bright socks will also grab the interviewers' attention for no real good reason.

 - 5Equip yourself with as little jewelry as possible or even no jewelry at all during the interview